A Fully Open Source APM Built For OpenTelemetry | SigNoz

 How OpenTelemetry fits within an application and an observability backend

-How OpenTelemetry fits within a microservice-based application and OpenTelemetry APM - SigNoz
+How OpenTelemetry fits within a microservice-based application and an observability backend - SigNoz

 SigNoz cloud is the easiest way to run SigNoz.
 You can sign up here for a free account and get 30 days of unlimited access to all features.

-Once your application is instrumented with OpenTelemetry client libraries, the data can be sent to SigNoz by specifying a specific port on the machine where SigNoz is installed.
+Once your application is instrumented with OpenTelemetry client libraries, the data can be sent to the SigNoz backend by specifying a specific port on the machine where SigNoz is installed, or by using the SigNoz ingestion URL if you are using the hosted version.

-You can then use Signoz to monitor application metrics with out-of-box charts and visualization.
+You can then use it to monitor application metrics with out-of-box charts and visualization.

 SigNoz dashboard showing popular RED metrics